-7) estimate how long the "unexpected visitor" has been away from family
+7) estimate how long the "unexpected visitor" has been away from family ed the set of the set

 Minimal subscene

 Extract "minimal subscene" (i.e., small number of objects and actions) that is relevant to present behavior.

 Achieve representation for it that is robust and stable against noise, world motion, and egomotion.
 34